obochan-rh/midu-l1-cp/README.md

 2 directories, 7 files
 ```

+> [!NOTE]
+> Ensure to include in your `openshift` directory the `98-var-lib-etcd.yaml` with the purpose of allocating the [etcd database](https://docs.openshift.com/container-platform/4.16/scalability_and_performance/recommended-performance-scale-practices/recommended-etcd-practices.html#move-etcd-different-disk_recommended-etcd-practices) to a dedicated partition in order to avoid performance issues with the cluster.

 Explaining all the parameters of the [install-config.yaml](./workingdir/install-config.yaml), you can use the following approach:
 ```bash
 # ./openshift-install explain installconfig.platform.baremetal